Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 *p = 42;

-p now holds an address somewhere in the heap instead of the stack, and that address holds 42.
+p now holds a heap address instead of a stack one.
 Same arrows, different neighborhood.
-That’s the entire model.
-Linked lists, trees, graphs, the way every dynamic language stores objects: all of it is built out of this one idea.
+Linked lists, trees, graphs, every dynamic language’s objects, all built from this one idea.

 What Goes Wrong Without a GC

-Every language with a garbage collector or a compile-time ownership checker exists to make these four bugs impossible.
+Every GC and every ownership checker exists to make these four bugs impossible.

 How a Garbage Collector Earns Its Keep